Cognigy/Documentation/docs/en/docs/live-agent/inboxes.md

 ## Inbox Collaborators

-In this section you can see the agents assigned to the Inbox as collaborators.
+In this section, you can see the agents assigned to the Inbox as collaborators.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-Inbox-list-agents.png" width="100%"  alt="Live Agent Inbox Settings" />